lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

 ### Keyboard & Mouse

 An [Apple Adjustable Mechanical Keyboard](https://en.wikipedia.org/wiki/Apple_Adjustable_Keyboard) popped up on Craigslist.
 It's missing the numeric keypad, but who needs that?
 I chat with the seller for over an hour.
-We talk about everything from space exploration, to forgotten anniversaries, to what it was like growing up in Compton as a black man in the 70s.
+We talk about everything from space exploration, to forgotten anniversaries, to what it was like for him growing up in Compton as a black man in the 70s.
 We shake hands. $100.

 <figure>
   <img src="images/macinpi-keyboard.jpg" alt="Apple Adjustable Keyboard">